-&lt;sup>2 The problem of inference-under-uncertainty should sound familiar to language acquisition researchers, as language acquisition presents the same problem: oftentimes, the learner must use various sources of information to infer the target grammar, because input strings could be compatible with multiple grammars (Chomsky, 1965; Fodor & Sakas, 2004; Gibson & Wexler, 1994; Perfors, Tenenbaum, & Regier, 2011; Yang, 2002).
+2 The problem of inference-under-uncertainty should sound familiar to language acquisition researchers, as language acquisition presents the same problem: oftentimes, the learner must use various sources of information to infer the target grammar, because input strings could be compatible with multiple grammars (Chomsky, 1965; Fodor & Sakas, 2004; Gibson & Wexler, 1994; Perfors, Tenenbaum, & Regier, 2011; Yang, 2002).
 For example, the SVO word order may be derived from English-like phrase structure rules, but it could also be derived from a verb-final word order with a Verb Second rule, as in German.

-individually without being integrated into a global syntactic representation (Frazier & Fodor, 1978).
+making inferences until later in the sentence in order to gather as much information as possible.
+Having more information could increase the chances of selecting the best candidate, although this wait-and-see strategy could severely delay the comprehension process.
+It would also increase the demand for working memory as each input word would need to be retained individually without being integrated into a global syntactic representation (Frazier & Fodor, 1978).
 In fact, adult psycholinguistics research has repeatedly shown that the parser does not wait for later information, and makes incremental commitments to syntactic and semantic representations as the sentence unfolds, despite the risk of having to reanalyze those initial commitments later (Frazier & Rayner, 1982; Marslen-Wilson, 1973; Trueswell, Tanenhaus, & Garnsey, 1994; for reviews, see Crocker, 1999; van Gompel & Pickering, 2007).

-Conceptually, it is not obvious that children would also demonstrate incrementality in their sentence comprehension.
+It is not obvious that children should also demonstrate incrementality in their sentence comprehension.
 First, incremental sentence comprehension requires an integration of various sources of information, which requires not only that children have sufficient cognitive and linguistic resources to integrate them, but also that children know exactly what types of information are relevant for a given parsing problem (for discussions, see Christophe, Millotte, Bernal, & Lidz, 2008).
-Second, incrementality can turn out to be costly.
+Second, incrementality can become a source of subsequent comprehension difficulties.
 As will be discussed below, decisions based on partial information could be incompatible with late-arriving information, and the revision of initial decisions can be costly.
-Given that children's resources are generally impoverished, they may avoid such risky strategies.
+Given that children's resources are generally limited, they may avoid such risky strategies.

-In order to address these questions, developmental psycholinguistics research in recent years has investigated the extent to which children demonstrate incrementality in their sentence comprehension behaviors (for reviews, Snedeker, 2009; Trueswell & Gleitman, 2007).
+In order to address these questions, developmental psycholinguistics research has used a variety of online and offline studies that shed light on the extent to which children demonstrate incrementality in their sentence comprehension behaviors (for reviews, Snedeker, 2009, 2013; Trueswell & Gleitman, 2007).
 We will highlight below three lines of work on incrementality that allows a direct comparison between adults and children.
-These studies indicate that the child parser is highly incremental in the same way as the adult parser, and yet shows some non-adult-like properties, such as an insensitivity to certain cues for ambiguity resolution, as well as great difficulties in revising the incrementally assigned syntactic analyses.
+These studies indicate that the child parser is highly incremental in the same way as the adult parser, and yet shows some non-adultlike properties, such as insensitivity to certain cues for ambiguity resolution, as well as great difficulties in revising the incrementally assigned syntactic analyses.